 We prefer to meet all our prospective patients even if they have no current medical problems.
 New patients are welcome to register between 8.30am & 6.30pm Monday to Friday.
 Patients are requested to bring in two proofs of address eg utility bill, bank statement etc (if you require internet access, one of these would need to be photo ID).
 Patients will then be allocated a GP.
 You will normally be asked to complete a registration form.
-This can be download in advance from HERE
+This can be download in advance from here.

 As our Practice will not receive your previous medical records for several weeks, it is important that we obtain details of family and medical history, to enable us to provide necessary and appropriate care.
-If you require existing medication, we would ask you provide us with a copy of an old prescription.

 The Practice building complies with the current regulations for wheelchair access, with consulting rooms on the ground floor.
 Should there be the need for a visit to the upper floor a lift is available to patients.
 Disabled toilets are also available for the use of patients.

 If you need to see a doctor but are away from home or not registered, you can receive emergency treatment from any GP practice.
 You will be asked to complete certain forms as a record of your visit to the doctor and this will be forwarded to your registered doctor.